thecodinghouse/rails_rest_vote/README.md

     $ rake db:migrate

-Now you are ready to go.
+Now you are good to go.

 ## Usage

-Add below line to the model you want add upvote/downvote or like/unlike functionality
+Add following line to the model you want to use upvote/downvote or like/unlike functionality:

     has_many :votes, :as => :votable

-It can be used in two different ways.
+It can be used in 2 ways:

-1. Use as upvote/downvote just like _stackoverflow_.
+1. Use as upvote/downvote ( _stackoverflow_):

     ##### APIs